Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

 It remains to show the universal property in axiom (PO), since $\star$-pushouts will preserve (co)kernels as $\star$, $k$, and $c$ are all defined pointwise.
 Consider a good square in $\C^\D$ as below left.

 In particular, for each $i\in \D$ we have a good square in $\C$ as above right, which induce pointwise maps $B_i \star_{A_i} C_i\mrto D_i$, which are unique up to unique isomorphism.
-We need to show that for each $i\mrto j$ and $i\erto j$ in $\D$, the induced squares below are either good or pseudo-commutative.
+We need to show that for each $i\mrto j$ and $i\erto j$ in $\D$, the induced diagrams below are either good squares or squares in the double category.